Final report for GNE16-137

-In an assessment of bud tissue freeze tolerance, we found no relevant or consistent differences in cold hardiness amongst treatments.
-Because of these lack of differences, we decided to not perform the time consuming and expensive work of extracting and quantifying carbohydrates in Grüner Veltliner, that would have helped to determine how differences in cold hardiness relate to carbohydrate storage.
-Instead, we are performing carbohydrate extraction and quantification in a closely related project on intensity (instead of timing) of early leaf removal for crop load management in Vitis hybrid ‘Chancellor’, which will additionally be related to tissue freeze tolerance.
-This quantification will incorporate three different storage tissues (roots, trunk, and cane) across three time periods (November, January, and March) for both soluble carbohydrates and non-structural starches associated with cold hardiness.
-This process is currently ongoing and will be completed in early 2019.
+In an assessment of bud tissue freeze tolerance, we found no differences in crop load among ELR treatments.
+Because of this, we decided to not perform the time consuming and expensive work of extracting and quantifying carbohydrates in Grüner Veltliner that would have helped to determine how differences in crop load and cold hardiness relate to carbohydrate storage.
+Instead, we performed carbohydrate extraction and quantification in a closely related project on intensity (instead of timing) of early leaf removal for yield regulation in Vitis hybrid ‘Chancellor’.
+This quantification incorporated three different storage tissues (roots, trunk, and cane) across three time periods (November, January, and March) for both soluble carbohydrates and non-structural starches associated with cold hardiness.
+The results of this work suggested that further investigation is required to elucidate the role of carbohydrates and metabolism for vine winter survival.